Reindeer in Here is a new Christmas tradition that could rival the popular Elf on the Shelf – but would you do it with your children?

 Where can you buy Reindeer in Here?

-It will be sold exclusively on Amazon US, but on the makers of the toy have announced that Amazon.com will provide shipping options for the UK when you check out.
+While it’s not available in retail stores in the UK yet, Reindeer in Here is sold on Amazon US and the makers of the toy have announced that they will provide shipping options for the UK when you check out.

 Do you think Reindeer in Here could replace Elf on the Shelf?
 Let us know in the comments!